 The ARX200, on the other hand, out performs the AK on nearly every front, with higher damage per shot, a faster rate of fire, but a smaller magazine.
 Its damage rating is only slightly lower than some of the best assault rifles in the game, but this doesn’t actually affect time to kill all that much.
 Rate of fire is the most important stat here, and the ARX200 may be stronger than the AK on this front, but it’s thoroughly average when compared to other assault rifles.

 There’s another option if you’re confident.
 The .44 Mag Semi-Auto is effectively the best semi-automatic weapon in the game, with a two-shot potential against most opponents at all ranges, a scope offering best-in-class peripheral vision, and pistol-exclusive benefits such as a high reload time and a movement speed boost.
 The only real downside is its high recoil and small magazine capacity, but these won’t stop you from annihilating foes at all ranges.

 Verdict: take the ARX200, but main the pistol.

 Jäger is your best and only bet for countering Nomad and her Airjab mines, but your Active Defense System will need line of sight on projectiles as they’re fired, which is only effective in specific circumstances.
 There is no direct counter against these mines as traps, because defenders don’t have operators like IQ to hunt down traps.

 Nomad tips and tricks

-A runout is an aggressive defender tactic where high speed operators wait until the attackers are mid-rapel then run outside to pick them off with ease.
-If you place an airjab the windows and doors often used for this tactic you can give those defenders a nasty surprise, and sometimes even fling them off a roof for a cheap kill.
+A runout is an aggressive defender tactic where high speed operators wait until the attackers are mid-rappel then run outside to pick them off with ease.
+If you place an Airjab in the windows and doors often used for this tactic you can give those defenders a nasty surprise, and sometimes even fling them off a roof for a cheap kill.